Category Archives: Liechtenstein Royals

 Nikolaus was raised at Vaduz Castle and began his primary education nearby.
 He then attended the Schottengymnasium (Scots College) in Vienna.
 Following high school in Zuoz, Switzerland, he studied law at the University of Vienna, graduating in 1972.

 On March 20, 1982, Prince Nikolaus married Princess Margaretha of Luxembourg, at the Notre Dame Cathedral in Luxembourg City, Luxembourg.
 She is the daughter of Grand Duke Jean of Luxembourg and Princess Joséphine-Charlotte of Belgium, as well as the younger sister of Grand Duke Henri of Luxembourg.
-Their marriage would be the last between two reigning royal houses in Europe.
+So far, their marriage is the last between two reigning royal houses in Europe.
 They had four children:

 • Prince Leopold (born and died 1984)